syncfusion/blazor-docs/src/charts/chart/axis-labels.md

 ## Multilevel Labels

-Any number of levels of labels can be added to an axis using the [`MultiLevelLabels`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_MultiLevelLabels) property.
+Any number of levels of labels can be added to the axis using the [`MultiLevelLabels`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_MultiLevelLabels) property.
 This property can be configured using the following properties.

 ### Categories